MuriloChianfa/ioncube-encoder-action/README.md

 - **Setup Secrets**: Create a secret named IONCUBE_PASSPHRASE containing the passphrase to encode files.
 - **Configure Workflow**: Copy the example workflow into your project's .github/workflows directory, adjusting parameters as needed.
 - **Run Workflow**: Push your changes to trigger the IonCube encoding workflow and enjoy the automated process.

-> [!IMPORTANT]
->
-> Make sure to ignore the commits for encrypted files.
-> After encrypt your project, test them for make sure your correct functionality.

 ### Usage